osenoah/Web-Stack-II/Weather/README.md

 - **JavaScript:** Implements the core functionality of the app, including fetching data from the OpenWeatherAPI, handling user interactions (such as searching for a city), and updating the DOM with weather information.

 #### How It Works:
-   - The app uses JavaScript's `fetch` function to make API calls to the OpenWeatherAPI.
+   - The app uses JavaScript's function to make API calls to the OpenWeatherAPI.
 An API key is used to authenticate the requests and retrieve data.
    - Upon receiving the weather data, the app processes and extracts relevant information such as temperature, weather conditions, and wind speed.